Board of Directors

 Mrs. Polverento has been on the Board of Directors since 2012.
 She was raised on 1000+ acre cash crop family farm in Clinton County and still lives there today.
 She is the Planning Director for Watertown Township and is active in numerous committees and organizations in the County and surrounding areas.

-Jim Graham, Director and Vice Chair of the Board:
+John Schulz, Director and Vice Chair of the Board:

 Mrs. Brown was elected in March 2016.
 She is retired from the Michigan Department of Agriculture and Rural Development.
 Prior to that she was the Executive Director for Michigan Food and Farming Systems, and has also served on the MAEAP Advisory Committee, the Michigan Food Policy Council, the Michigan Dept. of Agricultural Direct Marketing Advisory Committee, and the Michigan Farmers Market Association Board.
 She lives on a small farm near Ovid.